-The Modbus TCP/IP network Communications Gateway translates command/status data to/from the HMI Display's integrated network interface from the Modbus RTU protocol to Modbus TCP/IP.
+The Modbus TCP/IP network Communications Gateway translates command and status data to and from the HMI Display's integrated network interface from the Modbus RTU protocol to Modbus TCP/IP.
 Modbus TCP/IP (also Modbus-TCP) is simply the Modbus-RTU protocol with a TCP interface that runs on Ethernet.
-The Modbus TCP/IP Communications Gateway is implemented using a third party, industry leading Modbus TCP/IP solution from HMS Anybus Communicator Product Line (Anybus Communicator AB7007).
+The Modbus TCP/IP Communications Gateway is implemented using an industry leading Ethernet/IP solution from Allient Spectrum Controls: The Universal Industrial Gateway WP-G-222-P1.
+Note that the same gateway and gateway configuration is used for both Modbus TCP and Ethernet/IP,

-Table 49: Modbus TCP/IP Communications Gateway Key Features
+Table 51: Modbus TCP/IP Communications Gateway Key Features